 The flag of Greece consists of an equal-armed white cross on a blue background in the upper left (canton) corner of the flag.
 The remaining area of the flag is filled with nine alternating blue and white horizontal stripes.
 The top and bottom stripes of the flag are always blue.
+Greece is located in Southeast Europe and shares its borders with Albania to the northwest, North Macedonia and Bulgaria to the north, and Turkey to the northeast.

 The white cross on the flag represents Eastern Orthodox Christianity, the established religion of the Greek people of Greece and Cyprus.
 The nine horizontal stripes of alternating blue and white are said to symbolize the nine syllables in the Greek phrase that translates to mean “Freedom or Death”.
 These stripes are also believed to symbolize each letter in the Green word for “freedom”.
 However, some believe that the stripes represent the nine Greek muses.
 There does seem to be a consensus on the chosen colors of the flag though, which are supposed to symbolize the colors of the sky and sea, with its blue water and white wave crests.